 Crassula Pellucida ‘Variegata’ (Calico Kitten) Blooms

 While fertilizing is not necessary, giving your plants the nutrients they need will help ensure proper growth and encourage blooms.
-It takes a lot of energy for plants to produce flowers, and feeding them extra nutrients will help supplement their needs during flowering season.
+It takes a lot of energy for plants to produce flowers, and feeding them extra nutrients will help supplement their needs during the flowering season.
 The best time to fertilize is during the active growing season, or during spring and summer months.
 A balanced blend of fertilizer for houseplants or a fertilizer specially formulated for cacti and succulents are suitable.
 Fertilizers are better applied at a quarter or half strength, about every two weeks.
-Here are some fertilizers I recommend.
+Here are some of my fertilizer recommendations.

 Along with the right environmental conditions, they also need to go through a wintering period to encourage blooms.
 This can be achieved by keeping them cool and dry in the winter months, with temperatures just above freezing between 35-44⁰F (1.5-7⁰C).